 IoBM stands out among other universities for its special emphasis on maintaining good order and discipline among its students.
-It reserves the right to prescribe such regulations from time to time that may be considered expedient for effectively maintaining the highest standards.
+It reserves the right to prescribe such regulations from time to time as may be considered expedient for effectively maintaining the highest standards of conduct.
 The regulations set out below are IoBM's General Regulations for discipline.